t3rmian/devpot/content/posts/collections/en/2019-12-15-espresso-animations-troubleshoot.md

 Depending on how the animations are implemented (`android.animation`/`android.view.animation`/external libraries) it's possible that you may eliminate the "Animations or transitions are enabled on the target device" message and the above error will still persist.
 The animations might still [keep the UI thread not idle](https://stackoverflow.com/a/29662747) and Espresso will wait indefinitely.

 The last resort solution is not that painful and actually feasible.
-Fot the problematic tests just switch from Espresso to [UIAutomator (API 18+)](https://alexilyenko.github.io/uiautomator-basics/) with custom timeout:
+For the problematic tests just switch from Espresso to [UIAutomator (API 18+)](https://alexilyenko.github.io/uiautomator-basics/) with a custom timeout:

 ```Java
 //onView(withId(R.id.action_search)).perform(click())